jubeaz/plaber/README.md

 notes:
-* vagrant is only used for initial provisionning since default nat interface is disconnected afte provisionning
+* vagrant is only used for initial provisionning since default nat interface is disconnected after provisionning

 # Run lab